-Whether you’re looking for case studies of real-time water quality monitors driving smart decisions, the latest news, or a specific product brochure – the AMS Resource Center can help.
+Whether you’re looking for case studies, the latest news, or a specific product brochure – the AMS Resource Center can help.
 Use the drop down menus below to find what you’re looking for.

 Concerned with its reliance on bulk chemicals to meet the current or future arsenic MCL, the City of Alamosa evaluated the SafeGuard™ H2O arsenic removal treatment system to replace the use of bulk ferric chloride.
 The bench-scale test characterized the efficacy of the technology and the coagulation filtration requirements.
 The demonstration was initiated to show the ability of SafeGuard™ H2O to provide effective and reliable arsenic removal below the MCL, evaluate the purity of the in-situ generated ferrous reagent compared to bulk ferric chloride, and study the impact of both reagents on UF membrane health.Read the case study.

 The SafeGuard™ H2O arsenic removal treatment system has been evaluated by the City of Alamosa to replace the use of bulk ferric chloride.
 The evaluation was completed via bench-scale testing and subsequent pilot demonstration; showing the electrogenerated ferrous reagent to achieve reliable arsenic removal below 5 ppb with a ferrous dose of 6.5-8 mg/L. The validation of SafeGuard™ H2O technology to generate a ferrous reagent in-situ via an electrolytic process shows great promise for utilities looking to remove arsenic to low levels and eliminate reliance on hazardous bulk chemicals.Read the full article.